Nixill/nixill.net/csharp/nixill/utils/EnumerableUtils.md

 - `this IEnumerable<TSource>` **`elems`** - The original enumerable.
 - `int` **`limit`** = 0 - The maximum number of elements to select in each permutation.
 For `limit <= 0`, all but -limit items will be taken instead (this also means that limit=0 will select the whole list).

-Returns: An enumerable that contains the original enumerable with its elements arranged in every possible order.
+Returns: An enumerable that contains the original enumerable with `limit` of its elements arranged in every possible order.

 ## `IEnumerable<T>.PermutationsDistinct<T>(int)`
 `IEnumerable<IEnumerable<T>>` - Returns an enumeration over all possible distinct orderings of the original enumeration.